dennisrojaspereira/user-app/README.md

 ## Project Structure
 - Go API in `go-api/` (with unit tests, Dockerfile, and docker-compose)
+- Spring Boot microservice in `spring-api/` (with unit tests, Dockerfile, and docker-compose)

 ## How to start the Go application